 A further concern is that while the need to minimise heating energy demand is important in winter, another design constraint is the need to avoid a building overheating during summer.
 The better insulated the building, the more power will be demanded by the ventilation system during the heatwaves that are expected to become more frequent in the coming decades.
 Worse, a future owner may decide to address a home becoming uncomfortably hot by installing air conditioning, which is likely to consume more electricity in the summer than any savings in heating made during the winter.

 By setting a higher standard for the technology-based approach of Option 2, MHCLG acknowledges that it’s the approach most likely to deliver the much-needed improvements so we hope it’s the one they will pursue.

 However, our view remains that option 2's 31% cut in carbon emissions is only achievable if the design of any construction or renovation project has the freedom to select the technologies that will deliver the best outcomes for that project.
 A designer who's constrained or incentivised to favour technologies prioritised by regulations is not likely to deliver the best carbon savings available.

 The future is already here

 We urge MHCLG to consider the maxim usually attributed to William Gibson that the future is already here, it's just not evenly distributed.
 A practical consequence of Gibson's maxim is that a policy that commits too strongly to the technology at the cutting edge at the time it’s drawn up will find itself trapped in the past in the years after it’s implemented.
 New technologies will be unable to find a place in regulations drawn up around antiquated technologies that were at the cutting edge at the time it was drafted.

 Hopefully, MHCLG will start to base their policy around outcomes and leave the door open to the future as it arrives.

-If you’d like to know more about our views on the future of housing in Britain, please ask us on this form and we'll be happy to let you know.
+If you’d like to know more about our views on the future of housing in Britain, please ask us on this form or book a meeting to talk about your project.